What We Do

 A DSI Partner is:

-A community or organization in a developing country.
+A community or organization in a low- or middle-income country.

-Working to further the disability inclusion movement & meet needs within their own country.
+Working to further the disability inclusion movement & meet needs in their local community.

 We are currently working directly only in the country of